jwheatonumich/stinger-stories/_posts/2020-08-15-beyond-neptune.markdown

 categories: drabble, science fiction
 ---

-ATTENTION EARTH VESSEL<!--more-->
+ATTENTION EARTH VESSEL

 Note that you have exited your star’s allocated flight zone.
-This notification serves as your species’ first and only warning.
-Please return to within 30 astronomical units of your home star.
+This notification serves as your species’ first and only warning.<!--more--> Please return to within 30 astronomical units of your home star.

 Per intergalactic law 53.1.2.c, your system has been designated as a primitive species reserve.
 This designation outlaws any interaction between residents and the greater intergalactic community.